// TODO: test swap corresponding types (e.g. u1 <-> u2 and u2 <-> u1)

 // It classifies each difference as either compatible or incompatible (breaking.)
 For

-// a detailed discussion of what constitutes an incompatible change, see the package
+// a detailed discussion of what constitutes an incompatible change, see the README.

 func (, *types.Package) Report {